armytag/langs/speedlang23/grammar.md

 Verbs take prefixes to indicate aspect/mood.

-When a subject is dropped and conveyed only from verbal agreement, the verb is called an ***integrated-verb***.
+When a subject is dropped and conveyed only from verbal agreement, the verb is called an ***integrated-verb***.[^9]

-When no other words precede a transitive integrated-verb within a clause, the oblique clitic will attach to that verb and create a ***composite-verb*** which marks both agent and patient.
-These composite-verbs can form entire clauses on their own, as shown in %{+1}% which is equivalent to sentence %{-1}% above.
+When no other words precede a transitive integrated-verb within a clause, the oblique clitic will attach to that verb and create a ***composite-verb*** which marks both agent and patient.[^9]  These composite-verbs can form entire clauses on their own, as shown in %{+1}% which is equivalent to sentence %{-1}% above.

 <div class="gloss">
 <p class="number"></p>